ros-controls/control.ros.org/doc/governance/governance.rst

 * ros2_control heavily relies on the usage of `pluginlib <https://index.ros.org/p/pluginlib/>`__.
 Therefore, we distinguish two types of compiled code: non-plugin code together with plugin base classes, and plugins itself.

   * ABI of plugins may change at every release, i.e., also within a **stable ros2_control release**.
 Plugins built by the buildfarm will still be loaded by pluginlib's class loader, but code linking against the exported libraries will break.
-  * For non-plugin code, ABI breaks within a **stable ros2_control release** are less likely but still unavoidable to fix code which is critical for robot control.
+  * For non-plugin code, ABI breaks within a **stable ros2_control release** are less likely but still unavoidable to fix code, e.g. critical for safety aspects of robot control.

 .. note::

   * Always update your full ROS installation, not only a single package.
+For example, on Ubuntu run ``sudo apt update && sudo apt upgrade`` after you install a new package.
   * Recompile your custom code after updating any upstream ROS packages.

+The ros2_control maintainer team considers safety a top priority and bugs or issues found in the framework may be back ported to distros regardless of API stability.
+These issues will be discussed at the biweekly PMC meeting where the community can decide the best route forward.

 Public API declaration
 ~~~~~~~~~~~~~~~~~~~~~~